Ashutoshmali67/ml-project/README.md

 we have the detailed of all the employees of Company  we will predict which employee will leave the job the detail contain following Features.

-The maximum accuracy got as 76.18 % by using Logistic Regression and gradient boost regressor
+The maximum accuracy got as 76.18 % by using Logistic Regression and gradient boost classifier

 Features